towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 **A clear statement of the business task**

-For better understanding of the business task our work should be but not limited to answering the following questions:
+For completion of the business task our effort should be answering the following questions:

 1.